lubranoa/CS493-Portfolio-Project/README.md

 <!-- Skills Applied -->
 ## Skills Applied

-  - REST API Design and Implementation
+  - Developed a RESTful API with resource-based URLs, pagination, and appropriate HTTP status codes.

-  - User authentication and authorization using Auth0 and JWTs
+  - Implemented secure user authentication and authorization using Auth0 and JSON Web Tokens (JWTs).

-  - Database integration using Google Cloud Datastore
+  - Integrated Google Cloud Datastore for efficient data storage and retrieval.

-  - HTTP Status Codes and API Error Handling

-  - Google Cloud Platform services

-  - Writing API Documentation
+  - Ensured stateless client-server communication adhering to RESTful principles.

-  - Deploying web applications via Google App Engine
+  - Deployed the application on Google App Engine.

+  - Authored comprehensive API documentation to facilitate user understanding and interaction.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>